dylannnn/ncss/VARIABLES.md

 Variables
 =========

-> This guide is based on the CSS4 standard by W3C.
+> The variables naming conventions and best practices are based on the latest CSS4 specification.

 Colors
 ------

-The base color palette should be a set of fixed hex values:
+The base palette should be a set of fixed hex values:

 <pre>
 :root